chumnend/chumnend/README.md

 Hello there 👋,

-My name is Nicholas and I am a software developer based in Canada.
-Currently I spend most of my time in software land as a fullstack web developer, working with Javascript in the frontend and Python in the backend.
-I also enjoy messing around with Go in side projects.
+My name is Nicholas and I am a fullstack software developer based near Toronto 🇨🇦.
+I develop primarily in Javascript and Python, but do like to dabble in Golang and C++ once in a while.
 Feel free to reach out to me to collaborate on anything.